 - Will we be notified in a timely manner when something anomalous occurs?

-But considering the growing complexities of today’s data, use cases, compliance mandates, and so on, companies often struggle to understand how to protect and secure their data, their customers, and their very existence before moving to (or expanding on) AWS.
+But considering the growing complexities of today’s data, use cases, compliance mandates, and so on, companies often struggle to understand how they can protect and secure their data, their customers, and their very existence before moving to (or while expanding on) AWS.

-We’ve spoken to many of our own customers and associates across the security industry to identify the most common challenges when it comes to AWS security, as well as some of the ways they are rising to meet them.
+We’ve spoken to many of our own Threat Stack customers as well as associates across the security industry to identify the most common challenges when it comes to AWS security, as well as some of the ways they are rising to meet them.

 1. Prioritizing a Security Strategy Ahead of Controls and Tools